Test mode

 - Captchas are automatically bypassed (for smooth testing)

-Instead: All blocked actions are logged and displayed after each test.
+All blocked actions are logged and displayed after each test.

-Why is Test Mode "Recommended"?
+Why is test mode "Recommended"?

 Test Mode is enabled by default because: